 Annual Review of Headteacher’s Salary

-At the beginning of each academic year, or at any such time as the Pay Body (in consultation with the Headteacher) may decide, The Appraisal Review Committee referred to in 2.20 will agree with the Headteacher or (in the absence of an agreement) set performance objectives together with performance indicators/measures appropriate to each objective.
-The performance objectives will reflect the priorities identified in the School’s development plan.
+At the beginning of each academic year, or at any such time as the Pay Body (in consultation with the Headteacher) may decide whether or not to increase the salary of the Headteacher.
+The Pay Body may decide on how this pay progression will be determined.
+The Appraisal Review Committee referred to in 2.20 will agree with the Headteacher or (in the absence of an agreement) set objectives together with indicators/measures appropriate to each objective.
+The objectives will reflect the priorities identified in the School’s development plan.

-An
+The salary progression decision must be informed by a written recommendation included in the Headteacher’s annual appraisal report.
+The Pay body should consider this recommendation when deciding on any salary increase.

+If a previous document set a pay range where the maximum salary is higher than what is allowed under the current guidelines, the Headteacher will continue to receive the higher salary until the pay range is reviewed and updated according to the new guidelines.

+An external adviser appointed by the School will support the Appraisal Review Committee in carrying out the annual review of the Headteacher.
+The review and review statement will be conducted in accordance with the Pay Body’s Appraisal Policy.

 Prior to submitting the recommendation to the Review Committee, the Appraisal Review Committee will advise the Headteacher of the proposed pay recommendation.
 If they are not satisfied with the recommendation, they may seek a review in accordance with 2.8 – 2.10 above.

-In the Autumn Term of each year, (or where determined differently by the Pay Body as referred to in 6.9 above, in the half term immediately prior to the anniversary of the setting of the performance criteria), the Review Committee will receive a written recommendation from the Appraisal Review Committee (having consulted the Chair of Pay Body, if they are not an appraisal review governor) regarding the salary of the Headteacher.
+In the Autumn Term of each year, (or where determined differently by the Pay Body as referred to in 5.13 above, in the half term immediately prior to the anniversary of the setting of the criteria), the Review Committee will receive a written recommendation from the Appraisal Review Committee (having consulted the Chair of Pay Body, if they are not an appraisal review governor).

 The recommendation will give reasons for the recommendation and the level of salary that it is recommended should be paid from 1 September, including any additional payments as identified in the STPCD, paragraph 10.
-The recommendation shall reflect the Appraisal Review Committee views based on the outcomes of the annual performance review and the Chair of Pay Body’s view of the Headteacher’s overall performance during the year.
 Any recommendation for progression within the HTPR will identify the recommended number of points proposed.

 The Review Committee will consider the recommendation, together with any representations from the Headteacher, and inform the Headteacher in writing by providing a salary statement, by 31 December, to be backdated to 1 September.